Owners and Residents of the Jay Estate in Rye

 1836 - 1843

-Peter Augustus Jay commissions the current Greek Revival mansion.
+Peter Augustus Jay Commissions the Current Greek Revival Mansion.

-The builder, Edwin Bishop saves structural elements – doors, timbers, shutters and hardware from “The Locusts” to incorporate into the new house.
+The builder, Edwin Bishop salvages structural elements – doors, chestnut timbers, shutters and hardware from “The Locusts” to incorporate into the new house.
 The rear veranda facing Long Island Sound is made the exact same length of the porch of the first home where John Jay celebrated the end of the Revolutionary War.